A deterministic approach to Loewner-energy minimizers: The energy minimizers to a point (EMP) curves

-\begin{enumerate}[$(a)$] \item When we map down an initial portion $\gamma_\theta([0,t])$ of a Wang minimizer, the remainder $G_t(\gamma_\theta([t,\tau]))$ is the Wang minimizer for the angle of $G_t(e^{i\theta})$, since if not, we could replace $G_t(\gamma_\theta([t,\tau]))$ with the minimizer and lower the energy.
-In contrast, the initial portion $\gamma_\theta([0,t])$ mapped down is \emph{not} also a Wang minimizer: we see below in \eqref{Eq:WangSystem} that if $\theta \neq 0$, $\dot{\lambda}_\theta \neq 0$, and so part $(iv)$ in particular applies to the Wang minimizers themselves.
+In contrast, the initial portion $\gamma_\theta([0,t])$ mapped down is \emph{not} also a EMP curve: we see below in \eqref{Eq:WangSystem} that if $\theta \neq 0$, $\dot{\lambda}_\theta \neq 0$, and so Theorem \ref{Lemma:Inf98}$(\ref{Thm:LocalCompareWang})$ below applies to the initial segments of the EMP curves themselves.
 Hence the symmetry of the Wang family is with respect to the ``top,'' or the portion remaining after mapping down, not with respect to the ``base'' or the portion mapped down, and it is therefore natural to express the driving function \eqref{Eq:WangDriver} in terms of the upwards flow $\xi$ rather than the downwards flow $\lambda$.
-That is, the curve $\eta[0,t]$ generated by the upwards flow under $\xi$ on $[0,t]$, $t < \tau$, is always a Wang minimizer.
+That is, the curve $\eta[0,t]$ generated by the upwards flow under $\xi$ on $[0,t]$, $t < \tau$, is always a minimizer.

 This is the opposite of what we will see for the EMW family, where what we map down is an EMW curve, but what remains is not.
 See Remark \ref{Remark:DualFam}.

 \item Note that all quantities inside roots in \eqref{Eq:WangDriver} are non-negative, and so there is no ambiguity about branch cuts.